aristanetworks/anta/docs/api/tests.ptp.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA catalog for system tests
+# ANTA catalog for PTP tests

-::: anta.tests.system
+::: anta.tests.ptp
     options:
       show_root_heading: false
       show_root_toc_entry: false